acgeospatial/awesome-earthobservation-code/README.md

 This is being extended frequently in May 2020.
 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

+<b> Update May 2020</b> We now have almost 300 links/resources.
+The focus at the moment is resorting and ordering all these links and potentially reclassifiying where needed.
+I think there are still 100-200 more resources potentially to add

 Annotations are based on the headers - where available - on the github accounts

 <div align="center">